 have held up surprisingly well....and I have had NO reports of any loss of magnetism.
 I suggest ignoring this 'supposed' problem.

 The Bosch starters have a bent metal plate at the forward end, using one bolt to the timing chest wall.
 This supports the starter to the timing chest wall, needed with the heavy Bosch.

 When installing a Valeo in place of a Bosch, you do not use the the plate nor bolt, and the Valeo installation is maybe 6 pounds lighter than the Bosch.
+Do NOT throw away that mounting plate, someone, or youi, may want it.
 When installing ANY starter be especially careful that the starter is properly and squarely mounted, you want to avoid breaking or otherwise cracking the nose (the casting that is the rear part over the flywheel) during operation.
-Be sure the mounting cradle, nose area, etc., is CLEAN of filth and proud metal, etc. See later on that subject in this page.
+Be sure the mounting cradle, nose area, etc., is CLEAN of filth and there is NO proud metal, etc. See later on that subject in this page.
 This caution on fitting INCLUDES the original starter!

 The Valeo Starter, and some Bosch information:

 early Valeo's is well-known.
 Using epoxy to glue magnets may have its place

 in this world, but there